sdaza/Sequenzo/README.md

 - Memory limitations (≤ 4GB) unsuitable for scientific computing workloads
 - Increasing incompatibility with packages such as `numpy`, `scipy`, and `pybind11`
 - Frequent build failures and maintenance overhead in CI/CD pipelines

-Wheels for **musllinux (e.g., Alpine Linux)** are not currently built.
-If you need support, feel free to open an issue.

 ## Installation